Jorge-Neves/js-ide-pwa/README.md

 # js-ide-pwa
-A Typescript react pwa that serves a pwa that is stored ocally on the public folder
+A Typescript react pwa that serves a pwa that is stored locally on the public folder

+# Technologies

+TypeScript

+JavaScript

+JQuery

 # Credit
 Special thanks to Benjamin Chibuzor-Orie's awesome article